dtudk/pythonsupport-page/docs/learn-more/packages-and-environments/pip.rst

 .. tip::

-   Always prefer to use :doc:`virtual environments </learn-more/packages-and-environments/environments>` to reduce package conflicts.
+   Always prefer to use :doc:`environments </learn-more/packages-and-environments/environments>`
+   to reduce package conflicts.

-The first command completes the installation of the ``dtumathtools`` package while also ensuring compliance with all the required dependencies, including other related packages that get installed as they are required by ``dtumathtools``.
+The first command completes installing the ``dtumathtools`` package while ensuring compliance with all the required dependencies, including other related packages that gets installed.

 The second command successfully executes and upgrades ``numpy`` to version ``1.25.2``.
 However, upon completion, a warning is issued indicating a potential issue.
-Although ``dtumathtools`` version ``1.0.1`` is installed and operational, it specifically requires ``numpy`` to be within the version range of ``1.21.1<=numpy<1.24``.
+Although ``dtumathtools`` version ``1.0.1`` is installed and operational, it requires explicitly ``numpy`` to be within the version range of ``1.21.1<=numpy<1.24``.
 The newly installed ``numpy`` version ``1.25.2`` exceeds this required range, creating a version conflict.
 This conflict can lead to a malfunctioning or broken installation, as the requirements of some of the already installed packages (i.e., ``dtumathtools``)